gleicon/ebook_cto_field_guide/index.md

 At the time I did my transition the myth of the Y Career was strong in promises but rare in opportunities — manager to tech leads ratio was way over 10 to 1 at most companies.

-We, the tech team were told that managers were people that "are doing the boring HR work" or "isolating us from business requests" and that by working hard we could aim to a place where money and benefits were equal to managers and that would be life.
+The tech team were told that managers were people that "are doing the boring HR work" or "isolating us from business requests" and that by working hard we could aim to a place where money and benefits were equal to managers and that would be life.

 Don't take me bad - I believe the Y career model is a good temporary step while the company can't equal compensation and accountability to every member in the team based in their importance in a transparent way.
 It is a patch to the 1950s corporate ladder all companies implement, where becoming a manager was the end goal for employees and it didn't made sense to compensate commodity workers in the same way you did executives.